Key takeaways

 So, what are we doing on Stage 1?

-Now, when you have a blueprint of an app, it’s time to design it.
+Now, when you have a blueprint for an app, it’s time to design it.
 Cost of UI/UX design may vary depending on the number of screens your app has and the designer you choose.
-You can also face additional expenses if you change the functionality of the app or the whole initial idea.
+You can also face additional expenses if you change the functionality of the app.

 What is happening on Stage 2?

 This stage is the longest and the most costly.
-Mobile app development team enters the scene and brings designer’s mockups to life.
+Mobile app development team brings designer’s mockups to life.

 The app development costs here depend mainly on 2 factors.
 The first one is the number of platforms you choose for your mobile app development project — iOS, Android or both.